tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 }
 ```

-(2) is pretty simple too.
-Just update the script that processes static types and annotations to ingest the parameters of annotated methods as well and encode them into the schema.
+(2) is straightforward as well.
+Just update the script that processes static types and annotations to ingest the parameters of annotated methods and encode them into the schema.

 As an example, applying (2) to